gioMonsreal/time-off-module/README.md

 1. Download the project

-2. Run as an administrator the following commands: netsh int ip add addr 1 10.5.0.4/32 st=ac sk=tr netsh int ip add addr 1 10.5.0.5/32 st=ac sk=tr
+2. Run as an administrator the following commands:

+netsh int ip add addr 1 10.5.0.4/32 st=ac sk=tr
+netsh int ip add addr 1 10.5.0.5/32 st=ac sk=tr
 netsh int ip add addr 1 10.5.0.6/32 st=ac sk=tr
 netsh int ip add addr 1 10.5.0.7/32 st=ac sk=tr

-3. Then in the folder where the downloaded project is, open a command propmt and run "docker compose up"
+3. Then in the folder where the downloaded project is, open a commandpropmt and run "docker compose up"

 4. Verify the container is running in Docker Desktop

 5. Enter to http://localhost:5050 to get access to pgadmin, then create a new server if there is not one, with

 hostname: app-db,

 username: itk,